-Deerhurst competes within the Ontario marketplace, with approximately 80% of its guests travelling within the province itself.
-Guest visits at the resort are divided equally between Leisure Travel (family and couples) and Group Travel (corporate, association, government, and social).
+The Ontario marketplace relies significantly on inter-provincial travel, for both leisure and group business.
 Competitors for leisure guest visits include locally owned independent resorts in rural locations known for their natural beauty as well as larger hotel and resort experiences in Ontario's key tourism destinations.
 Competitors for group travel include all branded hotel chains with conference facilities or branded hotels in major cities within proximity to convention centres.
-Key differentiators for Deerhurst Resort include its reputation as one of the oldest resorts in the province of Ontario, its lakefront setting in the world-renowned Muskoka region, and its outdoor recreation and adventure offerings.
-Horseshoe Resort competes directly with other ski, golf and adventure parks in Simcoe Country behind the industry leading Blue Mountain ski area.